+PHIL2362.
+Liberal democracy (6 credits) Liberal democracy is the dominant political value and form of government in terms of power and influence in the world today.
+It is supposed to be a coherent combination of liberalism and democracy, and yet there are deep tensions between these two components.
+It is by identifying these tensions that we can best understand the workings of liberal democracy as a form of government and assess its plausibility and appeal as a political value.
+Within this context, such familiar topics as political agency, freedom, rights, and private life will be seen in a fresh light.
+Assessment: 100% coursework.
 PHIL2365.
-Philosophical problems of modernity (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-This course will focus on responses to one of the key questions that is posed by twentieth century European philosophy: that is, what is the nature of this modernity in which we live?
+Philosophical problems of modernity (6 credits) This course will focus on responses to one of the key questions that is posed by twentieth century European philosophy: that is, what is the nature of this modernity in which we live?
 According to Marx, the experience of modernity is one in which 'all that is solid melts into air'; while according to some contemporary philosophers this is precisely the experience of post-modernity.
 In this course, we will examine the responses of key 20th century philosophers to the question of modernity and postmodernity (these may include, Benjamin, Adorno & Horkheimer, Habermas, Foucault, Lyotard and Bauman).
-Particular attention will be paid to the way this questioning has lead to a reconceptualisation of ethics and politics in contemporary societies.
+Particular attention will be paid to the way this questioning has led to a reconceptualisation of ethics and politics in contemporary societies.
 Assessment: 100% coursework.
 PHIL2369.
-Philosophy of nature (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-In this course we will develop an understanding of historically and philosophically significant approaches to the environment such as anthropocentrism (mainstream environmentalism) and biocentrism (deep ecology).
+Philosophy of nature (6 credits) In this course we will develop an understanding of historically and philosophically significant approaches to the environment such as anthropocentrism (mainstream environmentalism) and biocentrism (deep ecology).
 We will read authors both from the history of philosophy (Bacon, Descartes and Locke) as well as modern philosophers.
 We will look at the implications of these philosophies in recent environmental controversies in Hong Kong.
 Assessment: 100% coursework.
 PHIL2375.
-Philosophy of art (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-This course focuses on the philosophical issues which arise when we consider the nature of aesthetic appreciation and judgement.
+Philosophy of art (6 credits) This course focuses on the philosophical issues which arise when we consider the nature of aesthetic appreciation and judgement.
 These are some of the questions which will be discussed in the course: What is mimesis?
 Does art simply mirror nature?
 Is beauty merely 'in the eye of the beholder'?
 What differences might there be between aesthetic appreciation of art and aesthetic appreciation of nature?
 What is the relation between art and society?
 What is the difference between the sublime and the beautiful?
 These and other questions will be explored through the work of philosophers such as Plato, Aristotle, Hume, Kant, Dewey, Heidegger Foucault and Lyotard.
+Assessment: 100% coursework.

 PHIL2380.
-Philosophy and literature (6 credits) (This course is also offered to non-BA students for inter-Faculty broadening purposes.)
-This course introduces two ways of studying philosophy and literature in relation to each other.
+Philosophy and literature (6 credits) This course introduces two ways of studying philosophy and literature in relation to each other.
 On the one hand, we shall try to illuminate a range of philosophical, particularly ethical, problems through a close reading of literary texts (which may include the work of Dostoevsky, Henry James, Franz Kafka, and James Joyce).
 On the other hand, we shall bring the resources of philosophy to bear on questions of literary theory and interpretation (for example, the role of the reader, the position of the writer and the ethics of reading).
 Both philosophical essays and literary works will be used in the course.
 Assessment: 100% coursework.